Srynetix/sxgd/README.md

-# godot-sxgd
+# godot-sxgd - Srynetix' Godot Extensions

-My personal collection of Godot Engine extensions
+My personal collection of Godot Engine nodes and extensions.

+You can view all included stuff in the [documentation](./docs/readme.md) section.